StephenHogg/StephenHogg.github.io/_posts/2019-06-13-Shooting_Yourself_in_the_Foot_with_AutoML.md

 title: "How to automatically shoot yourself in the foot"
 ---

 There are plenty of wonderful ways to screw up a perfectly good model.
 All of them share one common thread, which is that it's always possible to shoot yourself in the foot.
 Even funnier (from my point of view at least), is that the urge to shoot oneself in the foot increases as the complexity of the model you're working with does.
-In this post I'll discuss one simple way of achieving a precision shot on one's foot by means of automating a parameter search.
+In this post I'll discuss one simple way of achieving a precision shot by means of automating a parameter search.

 To be clear, let's define shooting oneself in the foot:

-> > "Shooting oneself in the foot consists of the ML practitioner evading complexity for the sake of mental, rather than computational, tractability."
+> > "Shooting oneself in the foot consists of the ML practitioner evading complexity for the sake of mental, rather than computational, tractability.
+None of that stuff goes away because you ignore it lol."
 >
 > Stephen Hogg, 2019

 This partly but not completely explains a fair bit of the interest in automating the search for an acceptable neural network architecture.
-That isn't necessarily bad, but it can be if it's just being used to avoid thinking about how models work.
+Automating something like that isn't necessarily bad, but it can be if it's just being used to avoid thinking about how models work.

 # The computer just does it for you